Rhoban/tagger/README.md

     CONSENSUS_MIN_USERS=1
     CONSENSUS_THRESHOLD=0.6

-Will make that one user alone will be able to trigger a consensu, and
+Will make that one user alone will be able to trigger a consensus

+*Note: if you update the values of the consensus settings, you might also want to run `./bin/console app:consensus` to update the statistics*

 ### Training